 One reason I asked this question was to determine if I might get more exposure for my blog site through other social media outlets.
 Plus, I was just curious as to what all of you do in terms of social media.

 I currently have a page on Facebook and an account on Instagram.
 I also pin regularly, including my own blog posts, on Pinterest.
 I have 68 followers on Facebook, 40 on Instagram, and 62 on Pinterest.
 Not a lot compared to most people.
+(Note: my Instagram account was hacked in 2021 and I had to create a new account, so my followers and posts are much lower than they were.)

 I’ve hesitated to make my Pinterest account a business account because I use it for more than promoting my blog.
 However, it does represent me well in terms of the things I typically blog about.
 And they tell me with a business account, I could then have access to analytics that would help me understand what people are paying attention to.